German exports plunge in March as coronavirus crisis hits demand

-BERLIN, May 8 (Reuters) - German exports slumped in March as the coronavirus crisis slashed demand for goods from Europe's biggest economy, the Federal Statistics Office said on Friday.
+BERLIN, May 8 (Reuters) - German exports tumbled by 11.8% in March, their steepest drop since current records began in 1990, as the coronavirus crisis reduced demand for goods from Europe's biggest economy, the Federal Statistics Office said on Friday.

-Seasonally adjusted exports dived 11.8% on the month while imports fell by 5.1%.
-The trade surplus shrank to 12.8 billion euros ($13.88 billion) from a downwardly revised 21.4 billion euros in the prior month, the Statistics Office said.
+Seasonally adjusted imports fell by 5.1% and the trade surplus narrowed to 12.8 billion euros ($13.88 billion) from a downwardly revised 21.4 billion euros in the prior month, the office said.

 Economists polled by Reuters had expected exports to fall by 5% and saw imports down 4%.
 The trade surplus was expected to come in at 18.9 billion euros.